Hunting extra dimensions in the shadow of Sgr A*: Observables and implications from the shadow of

 \item We next use the mass and the distance measurements reported by the Keck team, in order to obtain the theoretical angular diameter.
 Here also the central value of the observed image diameter (51.8 $\mu as$, denoted by the blue solid line) as well as the observed shadow diameter (48.7 $\mu as$, denoted by Green solid line) can be best explained by non-zero and negative values of the tidal charge, again favouring the higher dimensional scenario.

 \begin{enumerate}

 \item In this case there is not much variation of the central q values.
 In particular, from \ref{Fig2c} and \ref{Fig2d} it is clear that the central value of the observed image diameter (blue solid line) can be best explained by $q\simeq-0.1$ (corresponding to $|a|=0.5$ denoted by red dashed arrow), $q\simeq-0.2$ (corresponding to $|a|=0.94$, denoted by black dashed arrow) and $q\simeq-0.04$ for $a=0$.
-The 1-$\sigma$ interval (denoted by the blue dashed lines) however includes both positive and negative values of $q$.
+The 1-$\sigma$ interval (denoted by the blue dashed lines) however includes both positive and negative values of $q$ and also includes the uncertainty in the tidal charge due to uncertainties in the mass and distance measurements of the $\textrm{Sgr~A}^*$, as $\Delta q\sim 0.34$.

 \item Further, when we aim to reproduce the observed shadow diameter, for which the central value of $48.7\mu as$ (denoted by the green solid line) can be best explained by $q\simeq 0.25$ (when $|a|=0.5$), $q\simeq 0.1$ (when $|a|\simeq 0.94$) and $q\simeq 0.3$ for zero rotation.
-Once again, if the 1-$\sigma$ interval is considered (green dashed lines) both positive and negative values of the tidal charge are included.
+Once again, if the 1-$\sigma$ interval is considered (green dashed lines) both positive and negative values of the tidal charge are included, as well as the inclusion of the mass and the distance uncertainties of the $\textrm{Sgr~A}^*$ (yielding $(\Delta q/q)\sim 0.2$).

 \end{enumerate}

 \end{itemize}

 The above discussion reveals that in order to explain the observed shadow diameter, non-zero values of $q$ are favoured, for the observed image diameter, negative values of $q$ are favoured when mass and distance reported by the Keck team is used, while the positive values of the tidal charge better explains the observed image diameter with the mass and distance reported by the Gravity collaboration.
 The same holds true for the observed shadow diameter as well.
 Such a scenario, involving non-zero tidal charge, can be accommodated only in the context of the braneworld, since in the case of \gr\, the tidal charge must vanish, as astrophysical objects cannot have electric charge.
 Also the unique provision of negative/positive tidal charge is realized in the higher dimensional framework alone and leads to an expansion/contraction of the angular diameter, which in turn serves to explain the observed image/shadow diameter better than the Kerr black hole scenario in \gr.
 Therefore, the observed shadow of $\textrm{Sgr~A}^*$ seems to exhibit a preference towards the braneworld scenario compared to \gr.
 Interestingly, the earlier observation of the shadow of M87* also indicates towards a similar conclusion \cite{Banerjee:2019nnj}.